Zverik/regional/README.md

 a properly updated regional extract or even run osm2pgsql on low memory.
 Here are some scripts that would help.

+## init-planet-region.sh

+Download planet.osm, cuts a polygon, updates it to today, loads it into the database with osm2pgsql, and then optionally creates an sql archive and uploads it to a remote server.
+On the second run does not use a planet file, instead updates an extract.
+See configuration options in first lines of the script.

 ## Limit disk space for updating

 Add those lines before `seq=...` in `openstreetmap-tiles-update-expire` script: